top of page

 Mallary Tenore is an assistant professor of practice University of Texas at Austin, where she teaches journalism classes in the Moody College of Communication and writing classes at the McCombs School of Business.

-She is writing a narrative nonfiction book titled Slip: Recovery, Sickness & the Space in Between, which explores the under-discussed complexities of eating disorders and recovery from them.
+She is writing a narrative nonfiction book titled SLIP: Life in the Middle of Eating Disorder Recovery, which explores the under-discussed complexities of eating disorders and recovery from them.
 The book is equal parts memoir and journalism, and it weaves together her own narrative with perspectives from clinicians, researchers, and others with lived experience.
 In 2023, Mallary received a generous grant from the Alfred P. Sloan Foundation to support the science-related reporting in the book, specifically around the neurobiological and genetic aspects of eating disorders.
 The book will be published by Simon & Schuster, via its Simon Element imprint, in 2025.

 Previously, Mallary was the associate director of UT Austin’s Knight Center for Journalism in the Americas, an international training and outreach center for journalists.
 In this role, Mallary oversaw the Center’s pioneering distance learning program, which has reached more than 300,000 people from 200 countries and territories.
 She also co-organized the Knight Center’s International Symposium on Online Journalism (ISOJ), which convenes journalists and media executives from around the world.